One person dead, one taken to hospital after fire at Choa Chu Kang flat

 The Singapore Civil Defence Force (SCDF) said it was alerted to a fire at Block 763 Choa Chu Kang North 5 at about 3am.

-During the firefighting operation, someone was found inside the unit, it said, adding that the person was pronounced dead at the scene by an SCDF paramedic.
+During the firefighting operation, someone was found inside the unit, it said in a Facebook post, adding that the person was pronounced dead at the scene by an SCDF paramedic.

-Someone else from the affected unit who had evacuated before SCDF’s arrival was assessed for smoke inhalation and taken to Singapore General Hospital, SCDF added.
+Someone else from the affected unit who had evacuated before SCDF’s arrival was assessed for smoke inhalation and taken to Singapore General Hospital.

 Two other people from the affected block were assessed for smoke inhalation, but declined to be brought to the hospital.